 Training.
-Eight grantees provided training to subgrantees related to serving all students, including students with disabilities and ELs.
-Some grantees had in-house experts who provided the training, whereas others relied on special education or English language development specialists from the SEA or contracted with external providers.
-Topics of trainings and professional development offerings included inclusion, transitions, identification and referral, reporting requirements, effective instructional and support strategies, and data validation.
+Fourteen SE grantees provided training to subgrantees related to serving all students, including students with disabilities and ELs.
+Some grantees had in-house experts who provided training via meetings, conferences, and webinars, whereas others relied on special education or English language development specialists from the SEA or contracted with external providers.
+Topics of trainings and professional development offerings included student transitions, inclusion, identification and referral, reporting requirements, effective instructional and support strategies, and data validation.

-Required in the Application.
-Eight SE grantees stated that providing information about meeting the needs of students with disabilities and ELs was an application requirement.
-Some grantees mentioned this information was required in the charter school application, and the authorizers used rubrics and made determinations about the adequacy of the approaches prior to granting a charter.
-Several grantees also mentioned this information was a requirement in the subgrant application, allowing them to assess the adequacy of planned services for students with disabilities and ELs before awarding a subgrant.
+Required in the application.
+Ten of 27 SE grantees stated that information about meeting the needs of students with disabilities and ELs was a charter application requirement and/or a required element in their CSP subgrant application.
+Some grantees explained this information was required in the charter application and the authorizers used rubrics and made determinations about the adequacy of the proposed approaches prior to granting a charter.
+Several grantees also mentioned this information was a requirement in their CSP subgrant application, allowing them to assess the adequacy of planned services for students with disabilities and ELs before awarding a subgrant.

-Contracted Services.
-Four grantees reported contracting for services to assist subgrantees in meeting the needs of students with disabilities and ELs.
-Three of these were CSOs, and one was an SEA that used CSP grant funds to establish a state resource center to provide the services.
+Contracted services.
+Seven SE grantees reported contracting for services to assist subgrantees in meeting the needs of students with disabilities and ELs.
+Vendors brought additional expertise to better support subgrantees, and in one case, CSP grant funds were used to establish a state resource center to provide the services.
 Responsibilities of the contracted service providers included providing training and professional development to the subgrantees, offering targeted TA on an as-needed basis, and reviewing and disseminating resources to the subgrantees.

-Dissemination of Resources and Tools.
-Three SE grantees specifically mentioned disseminating information to subgrantees related to serving students with disabilities and ELs.
-These activities included posting information on agency websites, sending biweekly or monthly newsletters, and notifying subgrantees when new information was available.
-Grantees indicated their dissemination efforts included providing information related to best and helpful practices, meeting the needs of educationally disadvantaged students, and calendars with upcoming trainings and other events.
+Dissemination of resources and tools.
+Five SE grantees specifically mentioned disseminating information to subgrantees related to serving students with disabilities and ELs.
+These activities included posting information on agency websites, sending biweekly or monthly newsletters, and notifying subgrantees when new information became available.
+Grantees indicated their dissemination efforts included information related to best and helpful practices, meeting the needs of educationally disadvantaged students, and calendars with upcoming trainings and other events.